-The Pennsylvania Human Relations Commission enforces commonwealth laws that prohibit discrimination: the Pennsylvania Human Relations Act, which encompasses employment, housing, commercial property, education and public accommodations; and the Pennsylvania Fair Educational Opportunities Act, which is specific to postsecondary education and secondary vocational and trade schools.
+The Pennsylvania Human Relations Commission, or PHRC, enforces state laws that prohibit discrimination: the Pennsylvania Human Relations Act, which covers discrimination in employment, housing, commercial property, education and public accommodations; and the Pennsylvania Fair Educational Opportunities Act, which is specific to postsecondary education and secondary vocational and trade schools.

-Eleven commissioners, appointed by the Governor and confirmed by the Senate, act as public liaisons, set policies to be implemented by staff and resolve some cases that are not settled voluntarily.
+Eleven commissioners, appointed by the governor and confirmed by the Senate, act as public liaisons, establish policies and resolve some cases that are not settled voluntarily.
 The commission is independent and nonpartisan, with no more than six commissioners from one political party.
-The commission chairperson is appointed by the governor, and a vice-chairperson, secretary and assistant secretary are elected by commissioners each year.
+The chairperson is appointed by the governor, and a vice-chairperson, secretary and assistant secretary are elected by commissioners each year.

-The commission holds monthly public meetings around the commonwealth and invites the public to address issues of discrimination or civil tension in their communities at the meetings.
-Find the PHRC public meeting schedule here.
+The commission holds monthly public meetings, inviting the public to address issues of discrimination or civil tension in their communities.
+PHRC Public Meeting Schedule.

-PHRC Advisory Councils, located in seven counties, act as liaisons in local communities and work to raise public awareness of civil rights issues.
-Find PHRC Advisory Council public meeting schedules here.
+The PHRC Advisor Councils serve as liaisons in their communities and work to raise public awareness of civil rights issues.
+For PHRC Advisory Council Information, please click here.